fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/writeup.md

 ```

-> While the above Prolog fact may seem complex, the same rules expressed in a relational database schema would be far more complex to understand and query.
-The *metadata* (columns,tables,relations) required to represent the rules and facts will be far greater than what is required for Prolog.
+> The [full Prolog fact](/src/Samples/PlanSelection/RT.Assistant/Resources/Raw/plan_schema.pl) may seem complex, however the same rules expressed in a relational database schema would be far more complex to understand and query.
+The *metadata* (columns,tables,relations) required to represent the rules and facts will be far greater than what is required under Prolog.

 ### Query Processing